Table of contents

-These caps also apply to 5/1 and 7/6 adjustable rate mortgages and will help prevent a skyrocketing mortgage bill.
+These caps also apply to other adjustable rate mortgages and will help prevent a skyrocketing mortgage bill.

 - Initial adjustment cap: The terms in your lending agreement in your lending agreement puts a cap on your rate’s increase or decrease when that initial fixed rate period expires.

-- Subsequent adjustment cap: On a 7/1 ARM, interest rates are adjusted once per year.
-The subsequent adjustment cap limits how much your rate can increase for each of these annual changes.
+- Subsequent adjustment cap: On a 7/6 ARM, interest rates are adjusted twice per year.
+The subsequent adjustment cap limits how much your rate can increase for each of these semi-annual changes.